HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 - DXClient - LiveSync commands can be triggered within the target local theme path
 - Updated documentation on locating and downloading DX products
 - HCL Digital Experience Cloud offering
+- Updated documentation for setting up OIDC in HCL DX
 - Notice of deprecation of Textbox.io Rich Text Editor

 **Digital Experience 8.5 and 9.0 Versions**